Books for sale

 Toil and Trouble from Maitland to Moreton Bay - John Eales' Convicts, by Brian Walsh.

-Details the lives, deeds, misdeeds and adventures of 141 convict men and women who worked for John Eales of Berry Park and Duckenfield at some stage during their sentences or while holding a ticket-of-leave.
-Workplaces included the lower Hunter Valley, the Liverpool Plains and Wide Bay (in what is now the Maryborough region of Queensland).
-96 pages, includes photos, index and bibliography. $25.00
+The lives, deeds, misdeeds and adventures of 142 convict men and women who worked for John Eales of Berry Park and Duckenfield at some stage during their sentences or while holding a ticket-of-leave.
+Workplaces included the lower Hunter Valley, the Liverpool Plains and Wide Bay (now the Maryborough region of Queensland).
+105 pages including index and bibliography.

 Vacy...
-One Hundred & Eighty Years of History, by Pauline Clements.
+One Hundred and Eighty Years of History, by Pauline Clements.

 A detailed and comprehensive account of Vacy's history including early land grants, church, school, post office, and farming in the district.
-168 pages, with photos, illustrations and index. not available
+136 pages, with photos, illustrations and index. $30 (H)

 William Munnings Arnold 1819-1875, by Harry F. Boyle